Love Myself (Hailee Steinfeld song)

 "Love Myself" is the debut single by American actress and singer Hailee Steinfeld.
 It was released on August 7, 2015, through Republic Records and Universal Music Group, as the lead single from her debut extended play (EP), Haiz (2015).
 The song was written by Mattias Larsson, Robin Fredriksson, Oscar Holter, Julia Michaels, and Justin Tranter, with the production being handled by Holter, with Larsson and Fredriksson under their stage name Mattman & Robin.

-Lyrically the song centres around self-confidence and has been referred to as an "ode to masturbation" in the media.
+A dance-pop and electropop record, the track lyrically centres around self-confidence and has been referred to as an "ode to masturbation" in the media.
 The song received positive reviews from contemporary music critics who praised Steinfeld's voice and style, comparing positively to Taylor Swift and Selena Gomez.
 The song also found commercial success, peaking at number 30 on the Billboard Hot 100, number six on the US Dance Club Songs chart and number 15 on the Billboard Pop Songs chart.

 Background and release

-Steinfeld gained recognition as a singer after performing "Flashlight" in Pitch Perfect 2 (2015) which she also starred in.
-She signed with Republic Records beginning of 2016.
-Steinfeld's debut single was released on August 7, 2015.
-Billboard noted that,The 18-year-old, who showed the world her chops as the standout newcomer in Pitch Perfect 2, brings all the self-confidence a girl could need to the empowering anthem.
+Steinfeld gained recognition as a singer after performing a cover of Jessie J's "Flashlight" in Pitch Perfect 2 (2015) which she also starred in.
+Named "Flashlight (Sweet Life Mix)", the cover was released on the special edition of the movie's soundtrack, appearing alongside the original version, and was certified Gold by Recorded Music New Zealand (RMNZ).
+She would soon sign with Republic Records in the beginning of 2015.
+"Love Myself" was released as Steinfeld's debut single on August 7, 2015.
+Billboard noted that:"The 18-year-old, who showed the world her chops as the standout newcomer in Pitch Perfect 2, brings all the self-confidence a girl could need to the empowering anthem."